Funding Circle Executes Share Buyback to Optimize Capital Structure - TipRanks.com

 Funding Circle Holdings ( (GB:FCH) ) has shared an announcement.

-Funding Circle Holdings plc has announced the repurchase and cancellation of 18,173 ordinary shares from Investec Bank plc as part of its ongoing share buyback program.
-This transaction, executed on the London Stock Exchange, is aimed at reducing the company’s share capital, which will now consist of 310,385,331 ordinary shares with voting rights.
-This strategic move is expected to enhance shareholder value and optimize the company’s capital structure.
+Funding Circle Holdings plc has executed a share buyback program, purchasing 49,302 of its own ordinary shares from Investec Bank plc on the London Stock Exchange.
+This move is part of a previously announced buy-back initiative aimed at managing the company’s capital structure.
+The purchased shares will be held in treasury, bringing the total number of treasury shares to 543,206 and leaving 304,198,370 shares in issue.
+This transaction reflects the company’s strategic focus on optimizing shareholder value and maintaining financial flexibility.

-The most recent analyst rating on (GB:FCH) stock is a Buy with a £1.70 price target.
+The most recent analyst rating on (GB:FCH) stock is a Hold with a £133.00 price target.
 To see the full list of analyst forecasts on Funding Circle Holdings stock, see the GB:FCH Stock Forecast page.

 Spark’s Take on GB:FCH Stock